mrasu/echoed/README.md

 ## 2. Integrate with Existing Tests

+1. Update Jest Configuration for Tobikura
-1. Modify `jest.config.js` to use Tobikura
+    Modify your `jest.config.js` file to include Tobikura in `testEnvironment` and `reporters`:
     ```js
     module.exports = {
       // ... other configurations
       testEnvironment: "tobikura/jest/nodeEnvironment",
       reporters: [
         "default",
-        ["tobikura/jest/reporter", { output: "results/report.html" }],
+        "tobikura/jest/reporter"
       ],
     };
     ```
+2. Create `.tobikura.yml`.
+    To integrate Tobikura, create a configuration file named `.tobikura.yml`.
+    The minimal required option is `output`.
+Refer to the [Configuration](#Configuration) section for detail.
+    For example:
+    ```yml
+    output: "report/result.html"
+    ```
-2. Update your OpenTelemetry endpoint to connect to Tobikura.
+3. Update your OpenTelemetry endpoint to connect to Tobikura.
     If you are using the OpenTelemetry Collector, modify its settings as shown below:
     ```yml
     exporters: